Table of Contents

 Common types of scholarships include:

-- Government scholarships: Competitive, full or partial, available but require you to work for the government for a number of years upon graduation.
+- Government scholarships: Competitive and require you to work for the government for a number of years upon graduation.
+Example, Bank Negara Scholarship, Khazanah Scholarship.

 If you do not qualify for a PTPTN loan or scholarship, don’t fret.
 Your road to the top universities in Malaysia does not end there.

-There are other full or partial loans for you to consider, including
+There are student education loans for you to consider, including

 - The Maybank Education Loan Malaysia,